Jscherbe/webpack-mixin/README.md

 # Webpack Mixin

-Reusable preset webpack configuration for developing traditional websites (Drupal, Static, etc).
+Reusable webpack configuration for developing traditional websites (Drupal, Static, etc).
 Includes things commonly needed for theme building, is setup for proxy your local dev server (MAMP, etc) through Webpack's dev server.
 So you can take advantage of Hot Module Replacement (HMR), live reload, in browser build errors, etc.

 The goal of this package is to create an easily reusable and updatable shared webpack configuration.
 In order to reduce configuration complexity and allow project configuration to focus only on it's specific needs.
 Use the mixin as your defaults/preset and then merge in your specific project requirements (entry/output, loaders, plugins, etc).
 This project will regularly check it's dependencies for updates (webpack, sass, etc).
 Updates will be listed in the [Change Log](#change-log).